 With a master's in psychology program, you can also seek out roles in social work service-type positions.
 If you enjoy working with children, you might pursue a career as a child care supervisor, child protection worker, or family services worker.
 You could also pursue a role as a social worker, substance abuse counselor, or coordinator or director of a behavioral health services program.

 Careers in Education

 School Psychologist: If you have dual interests in psychology and children, a master’s in School Psychology might be a good fit for you.
 School psychologists use their expertise in mental health, learning and behavior to help children succeed not only in academics, but also socially, emotionally, and from a behavioral standpoint.
-The majority of school psychologists work in traditional K-12 public school settings, but positions at private schools, universities, independent practice and even hospitals and state departments of education are available.
+The majority of school psychologists work in traditional K-12 public school settings, but positions at private schools, universities, independent practice and even hospitals and state departments of education are available.1

 Teacher or Instructor: Those who can do, can also teach!
-While you will need a doctorate to teach psychology at a university-level, with a master’s in psychology you can qualify for positions as a teacher or instructor of psychology at a high school or community college.
-Additionally, having a master’s in psychology may make you eligible for other kinds of positions in a collegiate setting, such as academic advisor, career counselor, or college recruiter.
+While you will need a doctorate to teach psychology at a university-level, with a master’s in psychology you may qualify for positions as a teacher or instructor of psychology at a high school or community college.
+Additionally, having a master’s in psychology may make you eligible for other kinds of positions in a collegiate setting, such as academic advisor, career counselor, or college recruiter.2

 Careers in Government and Corporate Environments